 At this point, we turn right and join up with the continuation of the flowering footpath.
 We take the marked path down the hill amidst carpets of anemones.
 At this point in the path, we are walking on natural stone steps that can be slippery after rain, so please take care!
 The pine trees around us are covered with a variety of climbing plants, such as winter-flowering clematis (Clematis cirrhosa) and rough bindweed (Smilax aspera).
 We continue on down the gentle slope amidst carpets of anemones and cyclamen until we reach our starting point once more.

-We started to make our way down from the hill.
-And at this point, I understood that I made a mistake.
-I figured that since it is a short path, I do not need a child carrier backpack.
-But the descent was rather steep, and carrying my daughter on the shoulder was not a good idea.
+We started to make our way down the hill.
+And at this point, I understood that I had made a mistake.
+Since it is a short path, I thought I did not need a child carrier backpack.
+But the descent was rather steep, and carrying my daughter on my shoulder was not a good idea.
 Thus if you have kids at the relevant ages, I would suggest taking a child carrier backpack.

 Here are several photos from that part of the trail:

 Completing the wildflowers trail took us more than an hour, and we enjoyed it a lot (as you probably can tell by the number of photos).